AI prompts

 If neither of these options are suitable you may download a binary from [our release page](https://github.com/skx/cpmulator/releases).

 Releases will be made as/when features seem to justify it, but it should be noted that I consider the CLI tool, and the emulator itself, the "product".
-That means that the internal APIs will change around as/when necessary - so far changes have been minor, but I'm not averse to changing parameters to internal packages, or adding/renaming/removing methods as necessary without any regard for external users.
+That means that the internal APIs can and will change around as necessary.

 # Quick Start